The land of silk and money

 Updated:

 We’ve all heard of the “Silk Road”, the vast network of trade between Asia and Europe.
-Well, it got that name because a key product that was traded between the countries along the way was silk.
+Well, it got that name because a key product traded between the countries along the way was silk.

 At the eastern end, the silk was produced in China and, at the western end, it was sold to Europeans who found comfort and status in the luxurious material.